Eliminating Bias in Hiring: Best Practices for Inclusive Recruitment

 1. Implement Structured Behavioral Interviews

-Create standardized questions tied directly to job requirements and ask them consistently across all candidates.
+Create standardized questions tied directly to job requirements.
+Ask these questions consistently across all candidates.
 This approach reduces the impact of "gut feelings" and ensures fair candidate evaluation.
 Use the STAR method (Situation, Task, Action, Result) to assess past performance objectively.

 2. Establish Diverse Interview Panels